glensc/nagios-plugin-check_raid/README.md

 	-S  --sudoers           Configure /etc/sudoers file
 	-W  --warnonly          Don't send CRITICAL status
-	-p  --plugin <name(s)>  Force the use of selected plugins, comma separated --noraid=STATE      Set status as STATE if RAID controller is found.
+	-p  --plugin <name(s)>  Force the use of selected plugins, comma separated --noraid=STATE      Set status as STATE if RAID controller is not found.
 Defaults to `UNKNOWN` --resync=STATE      Set status as STATE if RAID is in resync state.
 Defaults to `WARNING` --check=STATE       Set status as STATE if RAID is in check state.
 Defaults to `OK` --cache-fail=STATE  Set status as STATE if Write Cache is present but disabled.
 Defaults to `WARNING`